thomassuedbroecker/terraform-vpc-kubernetes/README.md

 ### Example setup

-There are the step to use terraform locally with an bash automation, but you can also use Schematics on IBM Cloud for the setup.
+There are the step to use terraform locally with a bash automation, but you can also use Schematics on IBM Cloud for the setup.
 Here is a blog post which does cover an example usage of Schematics [link](https://suedbroecker.net/2022/01/26/instantiation-of-a-red-hat-openshift-cluster-in-a-multizone-vpc-ibm-cloud-environment-using-the-free-ibm-cloud-schematics-terraform-as-a-service/).

 ### Step 1: Clone the repo